Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 # Info

-All screenshots are on the Billie environment with all of the env being removed except for `BigSmokePS` to show whether or not the material will be "corrupted" on the envs that do that to geo.

 Anytime I mention "directional lights" I'm referring to the `DirectionalLight` game objects in the env.
 (Ex: `DirectionalLightFront`, `DirectionalLightBack`, `DirectionalLightLeft`, and `DirectionalLightRight`)

+All screenshots are on the Billie environment with all of the env being removed, except for `BigSmokePS`, to show whether or not the material will be "corrupted" on the envs that do that to geo.

+The environments I know of that "corrupt" some materials are Billie & Interscope.
+These materials will be still "corrupted" if these environments are loaded *before* playing the map even if the environment you use is not one of them.

 Example of what I'm calling "corrupted":
 ```